-- Electronic communication between instructor and students in this course will utilize the South Plains College Blackboard and email systems.
-The instructor will not initiate communication using private email accounts. - Students are encouraged to check SPC email regularly.
-Students will also have access to assignments, web links, handouts, and other vital material which will be delivered via Blackboard. - Any student having difficulty accessing the Blackboard or their email should immediately contact the help desk at 806-716-2600
+• Electronic communication between instructor and students in this course will utilize the South Plains College Blackboard and email systems.
+The instructor will not initiate communication using private email accounts.
+Students are encouraged to check SPC email regularly.
+Students will also have access to assignments, web links, handouts, and other vital material which will be delivered via Blackboard.
+Any student having difficulty accessing the Blackboard or their email should immediately contact the help desk.